+Donald Trump vows ‘retribution’ and will stay in 2024 race if he faces charges

-Donald Trump vows to stay in 2024 race if he faces criminal charges
+Donald Trump vows ‘retribution’ and will stay in 2024 race if he faces criminal charges

-‘I wouldn’t even think of leaving,’ Trump says
+‘I wouldn’t even think of leaving,’ Trump said

-Donald Trump on Saturday vowed to stay in the 2024 presidential race even if heis indicted in any of the multiple criminal investigations bearing down on him.
+Donald Trump is vowing to stay in the 2024 presidential race even if he is indicted in any of the multiple criminal investigations bearing down on him.

-The former president held a press conference on Saturday evening at CPAC, the Conservative Political Action Conference, in Maryland’s National Harbor, ahead of his remarks to the conference and shortly after it was announced that he was the winner of the annual event’s straw poll.

-“I wouldn’t even think of leaving” the race, he told Newsmax’s James Rosen.

-He further speculated that being the target of a criminal indictment in one of the two probes into his efforts to overturn the 2020 election could even “enhance” his poll numbers.
+“Absolutely, I wouldn’t even think about leaving,” the former president told reporters ahead of his speech at the annual Conservative Political Action Conference, speculating that being the target of a criminal indictment could even “enhance” his poll numbers.

+During his remarks, Mr Trump vowed to take revenge against Democrats, the media, and even fellow Republicans who opposed him.

+“In 2016, I declared: I am your voice,” he told the crowd.
+“Today, I add: I am your warrior.
+I am your justice.
+And for those who have been wronged and betrayed: I am your retribution.”

 Mr Trump announced his candidacy for the presidency in late 2022, immediately following the midterm election contests which saw several of his chosen congressional candidates go down in flames.